 Definition: The agency or department that assigned the identifier in XCN.1.

-See section 2A.2.14.10, "" for further details.
+See section 2A.2.14.10, "Assigning Agency or Department (CWE)" for further details.

 As of v 2.7, the Assigning Jurisdiction is conditional.
 It is required if XCN.1 is populated and neither XCN.9 nor XCN.22 are populated.
 All 3 components may be populated.
 The reader is referred to XCN.9 if there is a need to transmit this information as an OID.